HDictus/pyRMV/README.rst

 This library aims to be a growing, standardized library of neuroscientific validations.
 All model-specific details are abstracted away so that the validations can be applied to any model for which the validation is in its scope.
 This requires the construction of a ``Model`` object which manages the model's implementation details and maps its properties onto scientifically meaningful observables.
-For blue brain circuit models, see the `bluebrain-models <https://bbpgitlab.epfl.ch/circuits/personal/bluebrain-models>`_ library for an example.
+For blue brain circuit models, see the `bluebrain-models https://github.com/HDictus/bluebrain-models/tree/refactor-osi`_ library for an example.

-Although the primary purpose of the library is standardizing validations, in principle, any analysis involving scientifically meaningful properties can be constructed using it, and re-used across models.
+This framework is referred to as realist to distinguish it from operationalist validation.
+In an operationalist approach, experimental results are defined by the experimental operations used to arrive at them.
+In a realist approach, the measurements made by the experiment are regarded as representing "real" properties.
+The advantages and disadvantages of this will be detailed in a chapter of my thesis.

 Features
 ========